 If dismissal occurs for any reason, a student is are not eligible for a refund.

-For tests and exams, a 4-point deduction will be taken from the student's attendance grade for each partial hour or hour missed, which is 10% of theory grade.
+For tests and exams, a 4-point deduction will be taken from the student's attendance grade for each partial hour or hour missed, which is 10% of the theory grade.
 The test and exam grade will determine point credits as follows:

 For each hour or partial hour missed from lab or classroom review, a 3-point deduction will be taken from the attendance grade.
 This deduction cannot be made up.
 All skills must be successfully checked off prior to entering the clinical setting.